coding-horror/basic-computer-games/84_Super_Star_Trek/README.md

 Many of the programs in this book and this collection have bugs in the original code.

-Jack Boyce has discovered and fixed a number of bugs in his [python implementation](python/superstartrek.py), which should be noted by other implementers:
+@jkboyce has done a great job of discovering and fixing a number of bugs in the [original code](superstartrek.bas), as part of his [python implementation](python/superstartrek.py), which should be noted by other implementers:

 - line `4410` : `D(7)` should be `D(6)`
 - lines `8310`,`8330`,`8430`,`8450` : Division by zero is possible